 Default Scale: Chromatic Default Root Note: C

-The octave range row pads are colored green in audio mode and purple in MIDI / Synth mode.
+The octave range row pads are coloured green in audio mode and violet in MIDI mode.
 The option to change from piano notes view to grid notes view is possible from within the main menu settings options.